azadeh-haji/thoughts_semantic_similarity/README.md

 AnalyzeReasons_2.ipynb runs several regression models to analyze the influence of self control on people's thoughts, and the relationships between their thoughts, choices, and preferences.

-For data please contact me hajihosseini@gmail.com
+For questions about data, please contact me hajihosseini@gmail.com

 ### References